Skip to content

 _________________

-But speeding through the streets in a Victory night race, she makes a resolution: she must pursue race car driving.
+Yet speeding through the city's war-torn streets one last time, she makes a resolution: she must pursue race car driving.
 No matter the cost.

-From the provincial country lanes of her youth to the most glamorous, exhilarating tracks of Europe, Freddy's thunderous ambition takes her to places no woman has ever gone before.
-However, in the conservative world of motorsports, she encounters many who don't relish her rise, but anticipate her fall - and travelling at such speeds, friends and lovers can be lost in an instant.
+From the country lanes of her youth to Europe's most exhilarating tracks, Freddy's thunderous ambition takes her where no woman has gone before.
+However, travelling at such speeds means that friends and lovers can be lost in an instant.

 Freddy has a lot to learn.
 Driving was the easy part.